 The Schwinn 130 upright exercise bike has been a favorite low-cost cardio cycle for several years.
 It features a large flywheel and magnetic brake for under $300.

-The backlit LCD window displays stats for time, interval time, RPM, watts, distance, pulse, speed, calories, and resistance.
-The programs include Quick Start, Calorie Goal, BMI Measurement, Recovery Test, Results Mode, Manual Mode, and Profile Courses.
-The console shuts off automatically after 5 minutes of inactivity.
+The dual backlit LCD window displays stats for time, interval time, RPM, watts, distance, pulse, speed, calories, and resistance.
+The programs include a variety of options including Quick Start, Calorie Goal, BMI Measurement, Recovery Test, Results Mode, Manual Mode, and Profile Courses.

 The Schwinn 130 upright exercise bike features: